sakshamarora1705/DataStructures/README.md

                   self.right = new Node(value)
               else:
                   self.right.insert(value)

+      #Function to check if the given value is present in the binary search tree or not
       def contains(self, value):
           if (value == self.data):
               return True
           elif (value < self.data):
+              if (self.left is None):
+                  return False
+              else:
+                  return self.left.contains(value)
+          elif (value > self.data):
+              if (self.right is None):
+                  return False
+              else:
+                  return self.right.contains(value)

+      #Function to print the inorder traversal of the given binary search tree
+      def printInOrderTraversal():
+          if (self.left is not None):
+              self.left.printInOrderTraversal()

+          print(self.data)

+          if (self.right is not None):
+              self.right.printInOrderTraversal()

 </code>